leonardinius/leonardinius.github.io/_drafts/2013-12-09-play-draft-title.md

   however as time moved on I got more and more used to program things that way and now I'm mentally ok now with this model.

-  I still don't believe Plays for Java approach is _the only right_ design approach.
-Plus, I have to mention here what Play provides means to integrate with Spring or Guice IoC containers (e.g. see [Play Java Spring] [14] and [Play Guice] [15] integration examples).
-I get what is the reason to stick with this weird-looking static method design style.
-Play core itself is written in Scala programming language (which itself is another buzz-generating topic out there, especially if you follow Twitter and LinkedIn engineering blog posts).
+  I still don't believe Play for Java approach is _the only right_ design approach.
+Plus, I have to mention here what Play provides means to integrate with Spring or Guice IoC containers (e.g. see [Play Java Spring template] [14] and [Play Guice template] [15]).

-  _NB: The rest of the paragraph are my speculations, thoughts and interpretations only._
+  _NB: The rest of the paragraph are my speculations and interpretations._
-  The Play core is built around [Akka actors] [16] and [Netty network stack] [3], which kinda flirt with functional programming styles, immutability, event-loops, message passing etc.., which idiomatically maps to first class functions or function objects (I understand I'm functional paradigm n00b and might have mis-used terminology).
+  Play core is written in Scala programming language (which itself is another buzz-generating topic out there, especially if you follow Twitter and LinkedIn engineering blog posts).
+The Play core is built around [Akka actors] [16] and [Netty network stack] [3], both promote functional programming style, state immutability, event-loops, message passing etc.., which idiomatically maps to first class functions or function objects (I understand I'm functional paradigm n00b and might have mis-used terminology).
 I personally hope that Java8 and [Project Lambda] [17] will provide lots of better alternatives of expressing this kind of stuff with Java language itself.
-Still at the moment of writing Java7 is the current bleeding technology;
-  thus static functions is the most cleanest and easy way to express _just code, no shared state other than method arguments and built-in-framework-methods to access my current execution scope_ programming model.
+Still, at the moment of writing Java7, is the current bleeding technology; thus static functions is the most cleanest and easy way to express _just code, no shared state other than method arguments and built-in-framework-methods to access my current execution scope_ programming model.
 The whole API and stack design screams out of it, the whole stack points you mentally in _process event_, _share nothing_, _cache aggressively_ thinking model.

 ### V for Vendetta or Scala Templates for Views ###